mellaurie/DLC-Help/pages/04.moodle/01.faculty/01.new-course-setup/docs.md

 - [Set up your gradebook.](http://create.twu.ca/help/moodle/faculty/grade-book/gradebook-setup)
 - [Add your reading lists using the EBSCO Curriculum Builder.](http://create.twu.ca/help/moodle/faculty/activity-or-resource/ebsco-curriculum-builder)
 - [Add TAs to your course.](http://create.twu.ca/help/moodle/faculty/participants/add-user)
-- You can delete the link to these help pages by clicking the gear, then `Edit settings` and deleting the text in the `Course summary`.
+- Upload an image to the 'Course summary files' section of the course settings page to display on the dashboard thumbnail.
+- Delete this section and add your own welcome.

-Tips
+### Tips

 - [Check out our course design resources for ideas.](https://create.twu.ca/coursedesign/)
 - Instead of uploading files, create 'Pages' so that students don't have to download anything.